greenplum-db/gpdb-archive/CONTRIBUTING.md

 Once you are ready to share your work with the Greenplum core team and the rest of the Greenplum community, you should push all the commits to a branch in your own repository forked from the official Greenplum and send us a pull request.

-For now, we require all pull requests to be submitted against the main master branch, but over time, once there are many supported open source releases of Greenplum in the wild, you may decide to submit your pull requests against an active release branch if the change is only applicable to a given release.
+We require all pull requests to be submitted against the main master branch (clearly stating if the change needs to be back-ported to STABLE branches).
+If the change is ONLY applicable to given STABLE branch, you may decide to submit your pull requests against an active STABLE release branch.

+Things which slow down patch approval
+ - missing to accompany tests (or reproducible steps at minimum)
+ - submitting the patch against STABLE branch where the fix also applies to main master branch

+## Submissions against 5X_STABLE

+Need strong justification of impact for the issue being solved by submission.
+Given this code line has been released and running in production from long time, community is very conservative at making changes to this release branch.
+Only very critical bugs like data loss/unavailability, affecting upgrades to higher versions and such are considered for acceptance for this release line.

 ## Validation checks and CI